-The Galaxy Book, frankly, doesn’t do a ton different from the Windows tablet that preceded it, but rather refines it with some marked improvements, namely a far better keyboard cover than before.
+To be honest, the Galaxy Book, doesn’t do a ton different from the Windows tablet that preceded it, but rather refines it with some marked improvements, namely a far better keyboard cover than before.
 However, what Samsung’s tablet needed wasn’t improvements on the current design so much as perhaps a different design altogether.

 Furthermore, for every improvement made here, there seems to be an almost equal detraction.
 The result is a Windows tablet that’s just fine in construction and performance, but one that continues to lag behind rivals.